‘Color’ in an Electronic Market

 In a complex electronic marketplace, buy side — sell side communication ain’t what it used to be.

 The evolution of electronic markets depersonalized, to an extent, the relationship between investment managers and the brokers who buy and sell on their behalf.
-More recently, the fragmentation and increased complexity of the market has siloed the two sides further.
+More recently, the fragmentation and increased complexity of the market have siloed the two sides further.

 Providers of trading technology have taken note of the information gap.